hiddify/hiddify.com/docs/privacy-policy.md

 # Privacy Policy

 ## Summary:
+Services provided by Hiddify are intended for use as is.

 We do not gather any information from you.
 This app need a private server from you and we do not provide any server.

-Crash Data is transmitted via Sentry (for HiddifyNext) or Crashlytics (for HiddifyNG) and Google Firebase without any sensitive data.
+Crash Data is transmitted via Sentry In Hiddify Client Application without any sensitive data.

 # 1. Data Collection

+# VPN DATA
+- We DO NOT collect or store any VPN data.
+- We DO NOT modify the contents of your VPN data.
+- We DO NOT share any sensitive or user-specific data with third parties.

+This app is just a client app for users to connect their own servers.
+It means this app won’t modify any VPN data and users have complete control and liability over their VPN data.

 ## 1.1 We do not Collect Sensitive Information